siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 ---
 When conducting digital forensics or incident response, acquiring, storing, and analyzing disk images is a crucial task.
 One of the most commonly used formats for these disk images is the **Advanced Forensic Format (AFF)**.
 The AFF format is designed specifically for the forensic community, providing a reliable way to capture and store evidence. **AFFLIB-Tools**, a suite of utilities, comes bundled with Kali Linux, offering powerful functionality for working with AFF files.

-In this blog post, we’ll dive deep into <a href="https://github.com/sshock/AFFLIBv3" target="_blank" rel="noopener" title="">AFFLIB</a> tools, their role in digital forensics, how to use them in Kali Linux, and their core features.
+In this article, we’ll dive deep into <a href="https://github.com/sshock/AFFLIBv3" target="_blank" rel="noopener" title="">AFFLIB</a> tools, their role in digital forensics, how to use them in Kali Linux, and their core features.
 By the end of this post, you will have a solid understanding of AFFLIB tools and how to leverage them for forensic analysis and disk image handling.
 Table of Contents:
 * What Is AFFLIB-Tools?